-5. What businesses must remain closed?
+6. What businesses had to remain closed and until when?

-- 5.1.
-Regulation 4(1) provides that a person responsible for carrying on a business or providing a service which is listed in Schedule 2 of the Regulations must cease to carry on that business or to provide that service during the emergency period. - 5.2.
+- 6.1.
+Regulation 4(1) provides that a person responsible for carrying on a business or providing a service which is listed in Schedule 2 of the Regulations must cease to carry on that business or to provide that service during the emergency period. - 6.2.
 Schedule 2 lists 17 categories of businesses.
 They are: - 1.
+Nightclubs.

-Nightclubs. - 2. - (1) Dance halls, discotheques, and any other venue which- - (a) opens at night, - (b) has a dance floor or other space for dancing by members of the public (and for these purposes members of the venue in question are to be considered members of the public); - (c) provides music, whether live or recorded, for dancing. - (2) A business does not fall within paragraph (1) if it ceases to provide music and dancing. - 3. - (1) Sexual entertainment venues and hostess bars. - (2) For the purposes of this paragraph- - (a) "sexual entertainment venue" has the meaning given in paragraph 2A of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982; - (b) "hostess bar" has the meaning given in paragraph 3B of that Schedule). - 4.
-Casinos.
+- (1) Dance halls, discotheques, and any other venue which- - (a) opens at night, - (b) has a dance floor or other space for dancing by members of the public (and for these purposes members of the venue in question are to be considered members of the public); - (c) provides music, whether live or recorded, for dancing. - (2) A business does not fall within paragraph (1) if it ceases to provide music and dancing.

-- 5. Nail bars and salons (until 13 July 2020). - 6.
-Tanning booths and salons (until 13 July 2020).
+- (1) Sexual entertainment venues and hostess bars. - (2) For the purposes of this paragraph- - (a) "sexual entertainment venue" has the meaning given in paragraph 2A of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982; - (b) "hostess bar" has the meaning given in paragraph 3B of that Schedule). - 4.
+Casinos. - 5.
+Nail bars and salons (removed from 13 July 2020 onwards). - 6.
+Tanning booths and salons (removed from 13 July 2020 onwards).

-- (1) Spas, and beauty salons, and for these purposes, "beauty salon" includes any premises providing beauty services including cosmetic, aesthetic and wellness treatments (until 13 July 2020). - (2) Sub-paragraph (1) does not require the closure of a hairdresser or barber which does not provide other beauty services within subparagraph (1). - 8.
-Massage parlours (until 13 July 2020). - 9.
-Tattoo parlours (until 13 July 2020). - 10.
+(1) Spas, and beauty salons, and for these purposes, "beauty salon" includes any premises providing beauty services including cosmetic, aesthetic and wellness treatments (removed from 13 July 2020 onwards).

+- (2) Sub-paragraph (1) does not require the closure of a hairdresser or barber which does not provide other beauty services within sub-paragraph (1). - 8.
+Massage parlours (removed from 13 July 2020 onwards). - 9.
+Tattoo parlours (removed 13 July 2020 onwards). - 10.
 Body and skin piercing services (until 13 July 2020). - 11.
 Indoor skating rinks. - 12.
-Indoor and outdoor swimming pools, including water parks (but outdoor facilities can open from 11 July 2020). - 13.
+Indoor and outdoor swimming pools, including water parks (outdoor facilities removed from 11 July 2020 onwards, the balance removed from 25 July 2020 onwards). - 13.
 Indoor play areas, including soft play areas. - 14.
-Indoor fitness and dance studios. - 15.
-Indoor gyms and sports courts and facilities. - 16.
-Bowling alleys.

-- (1) Conference centres and exhibition halls, so far as they are used to host conferences, exhibitions or trade shows other than conferences or events which are attended only by employees of the person who owns or is responsible for running the conference centre or exhibition hall. - (2) For the purposes of this paragraph, a "trade show" is an event held to bring together members of a particular industry to display, demonstrate and discuss their latest products and services with members of the public. - 5.3.
-Difficulties arise because much of the terminology is in plain rather than legal English. - 5.4.
+Indoor fitness and dance studios (removed from 25 July 2020 onwards). - 15.
+Indoor gyms and sports courts and facilities (removed from 25 July 2020 onwards). - 16.
+Bowling alleys. - 17. - (1) Conference centres and exhibition halls, so far as they are used to host conferences, exhibitions or trade shows other than conferences or events which are attended only by employees of the person who owns or is responsible for running the conference centre or exhibition hall. - (2) For the purposes of this paragraph, a "trade show" is an event held to bring together members of a particular industry to display, demonstrate and discuss their latest products and services with members of the public. - 6.3.
+Difficulties can arise because much of the terminology is in plain rather than legal English. - 6.4.
 The revoked regulations can be an aid to interpretation seeing what has come out of the earlier requirements can be helpful to determine what has stayed in.
 However, the terminology of the two sets of regulations differs in places, requiring some application of judgment to see where the line falls.

-6. What are nightclubs and how do they interrelate with "dance halls" etc?
+7. What are "nightclubs" and how do they interrelate with "dance halls" etc?